Sam’s Story: From Brain Cancer to Marathon Runner

 Facing brain cancer surgery at Memorial Sloan Kettering, Sam surrendered control.
 He then underwent chemotherapy and radiation.
 While his recovery was difficult, his desire to run again never faded.

 Slowly but surely, Sam returned to the trails he had once run alone.
 This time, he was alongside his father, who also shared a passion for running.
+It was Sam's father who introduced him to Fred's Team, MSK's marathon program.
+Together they raised money and awareness, and ran the NYC marathon side-by-side.

 Sam Wasn't Done Yet